tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

-Do you wish to build TensorFlow with Google Cloud Platform support? [y/N] N No Google Cloud Platform support will be enabled for TensorFlow Do you wish to build TensorFlow with GPU support? [y/N] y GPU support will be enabled for TensorFlow
+Do you wish to build TensorFlow with Google Cloud Platform support? [y/N] N No Google Cloud Platform support will be enabled for TensorFlow Do you wish to build TensorFlow with GPU support? [y/N] y Do you wish to build TensorFlow with OpenCL support? [y/N] N GPU support will be enabled for TensorFlow
 Please specify which gcc nvcc should use as the host compiler.
 [Default is /usr/bin/gcc]:
 Please specify the Cuda SDK version you want to use, e.g. 7.0.
 [Leave empty to use system default]: 8.0